 A long time ago, in a college not so far away (Cal Poly Pomona to be exact), I found an urge to want to split myself in two.
 The fun side of Jorge would be able to go out with friends and the responsible side could focus on studying, homework, classes, and work.

 Lately, I find myself trying to figure out a way to duplicate myself again.
-However, it’s so I can take on more work.
-Not so long ago, the industry found itself trying to figure out how to do more with less.
-Now, we want to do more with what we have.
+However these days, it’s so that I can take on more work.
+Not so long ago, organizations starting asking themselves how they could do more with less.
+Or in some cases how to do more with what we have.
 I’m here to tell you, through Inventor’s iLogic tool, we can!

 As technology changes and customer demand for tailored services and solutions grow, it becomes more difficult to adapt without automating or making changes to better tend to customer needs.
 This is the issue I’ve heard brought up with a large segment of our customers.

 iLogic is the answer to our prayers.
-And iLogic is available to anyone who has taken an intro programming class or something similar from the web.
+And iLogic is available to anyone.
+And if you’re someone who has taken an intro programming class or something similar from the web, then you’ll have an easier time learning iLogic.
 With this basic knowledge, you can use iLogic to create rules to automate, standardize, and configure your designs.

 iLogic Workshop with Tom Fitzgerald